MFA in Creative Writing

 The basic requirements to complete the MFA degree program are simple and straightforward, and include twelve semester hours of writing workshops, twelve hours graduate literature courses, and six to twelve hours of thesis work.
 Thesis hours enable students to produce a substantial creative writing thesis, a requirement of graduation.

-Just a few years ago, Virginia Commonwealth University’s Master of Fine Arts program in creative writing celebrated its 30th anniversary this year!
+Virginia Commonwealth University’s Master of Fine Arts program in creative writing is nearing its 35th anniversary!

 - Expanded creative nonfiction/CNF work and created a “Dual Genre” track allowing our MFA students to formally add CNF to their academic concentrations.

-- Every one of the eight full-time faculty members has a new or forthcoming book publication.
+- Every one of the eight full-time faculty members has a recent or forthcoming book publication.

-- Graduate assistantship stipends have greatly increased, and now range from $14,000 up to $22,000 a year (plus tuition waiver).
-All full-time students funded.
+- Graduate assistantship stipends have greatly increased, and now range from $12,500 up to $24,000 a year (plus tuition waiver).
+All current full-time MFA students are funded.